micah-trp/leaflet-challenge/README.md

 # Earthquake Visualisation.
 --------------
 The repository visualises [] data set using javascript leaflet library.
 Using the index.html files attached we are able to get an understanding of Earthquake measurements while reflecting magnitude and depth values.

+## Data Source

 ## Tools